collamaf/SimOlmio/README.md

 2021.01.13 by collamaf
 - Add new source option (5) to directly generate the 80kev photon from Ho decay.
 - Add possibility to choose number of Threads (NThreads)

+2021.01.18 by collamaf
+- Add new sphereOption for steak case (8): "Sauron", to be more symmetrical

 ## TO DO's